-Why would I join an LLC?
+Why do students join an LLC?

 LLCs are designed to enrich the residential experience for students and connect academic and extracurricular involvement.
 Students in LLCs enjoy:

-- More interactions with faculty, civic leaders, and university administrators
+- More interactions with faculty, civic leaders and university administrators

 - Closer connections with faculty members